 We can alternatively plot one variable at several points along the staging axis.
-Return to the Y Axis pane, set "Display" to "One value at several steps along y" and then "Variable type" to "Sorbed fractions".
+Return to the Y Axis pane, set "Display" to "One value at several steps along y" and then "Variable type" to "Sorption" and "Subtype" to "Fraction sorbed".
 On the Step pane, choose "Zn++ in system = 1 mmol", hold down the Ctrl key while selecting the corresponding entries for "...
 2 mmol" and "...
 3 mmol", and click Apply.